ariasdrea/ImageBoard/README.md

 ## Overview

-Instagram inspired single-page application website where anyone can post an image of their choosing, along with a title and description as well as being able to comment.
-The theme of this imageboard are beautiful doors around the world.
+Instagram-inspired, single-page application website where anyone can post an image of their choosing, add a title and description, and comment on images.
+The theme of this imageboard is beautiful doors around the world.

 ## Technology